-These Facebook employees want to unite both ends of the tech worker spectrum
+These Facebook workers want to unite employees and low-wage contractors

 The fight for solidarity may now be spreading to Facebook, with the launch this week of a group called Workers for Workers.
-Its web site features anonymous stories by Facebook contractors, known as “contingent workers.”
-The first (and thus far only) post, by one called “Alice,” states: “The number one thing I’m worried about right now is being stuck in these kinds of contracting roles forever.
-Never making more than $25 an hour, and being a permanent contractor…” It doesn’t say how long Alice has been contracting.
+Its website features anonymous stories by Facebook contractors, known as “contingent workers.”
+The first (and thus far only) post, by someone called “Alice,” states: “The number one thing I’m worried about right now is being stuck in these kinds of contracting roles forever.
+Never making more than $25 an hour, and being a permanent contractor . . . ” It doesn’t say how long Alice has been contracting.
 (I’ve been reaching out to Worker for Worker but have not yet heard back from them.)

 #todayatfacebook a contingent worker got paid 20% less than her peers #workerstories #contingentworkerstories #contractworkerstories #workersforworkers #techworkers #unite #workers #fb